sazzad16/jedis/README.md

 # Jedis

-This is a fork of [xetorthio/jedis](https://github.com/xetorthio/jedis)
+This is a fork of [xetorthio/jedis](https://github.com/xetorthio/jedis), a java client for [antirez/redis](https://github.com/antirez/redis).

 ## How do I use it?